Retire TennesseeMaury County ranked one of the “Best Places to Live” – Livibility.com

 Discover Tennessee’s antebellum and mule capital in Maury County.
 Restored plantation homes, the home of former U.S. President, James K. Polk, museums, historic cemeteries and other attractions offer diverse opportunities throughout our community.
 You can have a great escape in our 240 acres of natural recreation that includes biking, walking, caving, golf, tennis, fishing and hunting.
 Enjoy water recreation on the Duck River and our downtown Riverwalk.
 Maury County’s region offers three wineries, Civil War Trails, Natchez Trace, museums, arts, and much more.
-Our historic downtown offers unique dining, retail, and hosts our two major festivals: Mule Day and Southern Fried Festival.
-Come enjoy our friendly southern charm, our rolling hills and our low cost of living.
+Our historic downtown offers unique dining, retail, and hosts Mule Day.
+Come enjoy our friendly Southern charm, our rolling hills and our low cost of living.

 Maury County, named in honor of Abram Maury, has everything you need from our top rated medical facility, our historic sites, our unique downtown, our natural resources, our educational opportunities, our arts and culture and our sense of community.